A new look at Ternary Boolean Algebras: Introduction

 In the same year, Birkhoff and Kiss \cite{Birk} considered a system $(A,p,0,1)$ satisfying the axioms \begin{enumerate}[label={\bf (B\arabic*)}] \item $p(0,a,1)=a$ \item $p(a,b,a)=a$ \item $p(p(a,b,c),d,e)=p(p(a,d,e),b,p(c,d,e))$ \item $p(a,b,c)=p(b,a,c)=p(b,c,a)$ \end{enumerate} and showed that it is the same as a distributive lattice. {The meet and join operations are defined again as $a\wedge b=p(a,0,b)$ and $a\vee b=p(a,1,b)$ and the distributive lattice is bounded with $0$ and $1$ as bottom and top elements, respectively.
 It is a Boolean algebra when there exists a unary operation $\bar{()}\colon{A\to A}$ such that $p(a,0,\bar{a})=0$ and $p(a,1,\bar{a})=1$.
 Once more, the ternary operation $p$ is determined by the formula (\ref{eq:p(a,b,c) as Grau formula}).
 Note that \ref{A1} and \ref{B3} are equivalent under \ref{B4}.
 Birkhoff and Kiss called symmetry to axiom \ref{B4} which is the same as Grau's complete commutativity (\ref{eq:complete commutativity}).

 The purpose of this note is to show that condition~\ref{B4} can be replaced by another type of conditions, namely $p(a,0,b)=a$ and $p(a,1,b)=b$.
-This gives rise to a different formula for the ternary operation with the advantage that negation is derived as
+In this new setting, the meet and join operations are defined differently as: